 Let's begin on the ocean, where the warm salty water laps up on sandy shores or rolls in against red sandstone cliffs.
-"Surrounded by water" defines our Island and the opportunities to take advantage of that fact are many.
+There are so many opportunities to take advantage of all the water surrounding our island.

-For those who like to paddle their own boat, there are more than a dozen outfitters offering sea and river kayak tours.
+For those who like to paddle their own boat, there are several outfitters offering sea and river kayak tours.
 This is an activity that can meet the needs of the most adventurous or those who just want to try paddling for the first time.